Slash Commands Overview: Template-Driven Workflows That Scale

 Prompt-Chained Commands (Multi-Phase)

-Complex workflows with explicit phases and gates:
+Complex workflows with explicit phases and gates.
+For example, the /write command:

 RESEARCH → DRAFT → QA → VISUALS → PUBLISH